Mathematical guarantees and Fundamental limits of Adversarially-Robust TD Learning with Markovian Data (AISTATS 2025)

-Robust Q-Learning under Corrupted Rewards (IEEE CDC 2024)
+Robust Q-Learning under Corrupted Observations (IEEE CDC 2024), and Byzantine Agents(Submitted to IEEE CDC 2025)

 Recently, there has been a surge of interest in analyzing the non-asymptotic behavior of model-free reinforcement learning algorithms.
 However, the performance of such algorithms in non-ideal environments, such as in the presence of corrupted rewards, is poorly understood.
 Motivated by this gap, we investigate the robustness of the celebrated Q-learning algorithm to a strong-contamination attack model, where an adversary can arbitrarily perturb a small fraction of the observed rewards.
 We start by proving that such an attack can cause the vanilla Q-learning algorithm to incur arbitrarily large errors.
 We then develop a novel robust synchronous Q-learning algorithm that uses historical reward data to construct robust empirical Bellman operators at each time step.
 Finally, we prove a finite-time convergence rate for our algorithm that matches known state-of-the-art bounds (in the absence of attacks) up to a small inevitable error term that scales with the adversarial corruption fraction.
 Notably, our results continue to hold even when the true reward distributions have infinite support, provided they admit bounded second moments.
 This work has been accepted for presentation, and publication in the proceedings of 63rd IEEE Conference on Decision and Control, 2024!